padangy/dear-diary/README.md

 # :memo::scroll: DearDiary:sparkler::sparkles:

-## Welcome to the DearDiary Project -- For your thoughts and expression!
+## Welcome to the DearDiary Project -- For your own thoughts and expression!

 ## About